kvr000/zbynek-legal-util/README.md

 #### Options

+- `--decompress` : decompress input files
+- `--append` : append to output
+- `--skip-first` : do not modify first file (typically when appending)
 - `-a start-page` : add page numbers, starting with this parameter value
 - `-p x,y` : position to render page number to (range 0 - 1)
 - `-f page-number-pattern` : page number pattern, such as Page %02d